-In this blog, I will help you to find where to stay in Paros for the first time, without a car, for nightlife, families, the best beaches, budgets, and couples.
+In this blog, I will help you to find Where to stay in Paros (without a car, for nightlife, families, the best beaches, and couples).
+I’ll give you the list of best areas in Paros for first-time visitors, and the best hotels for all budgets (including the hotel where I stayed).

 There are international flights direct to Santorini or Mykonos during several months of the year.
 The fast boat from Mykonos is only a 40-minute journey to Paros.